ChoiSG/vwp/README.md

 1. Visit https://wordpress.org/plugins/ and search your plugin name
 2. On the right side, click on `Advanced View`
-3. Scroll down to `Please select a specific version to download`, and find the version name
+3. Scroll down to `Please select a specific version to download`, and find the version name.
+Remember the filename when you download it ex) `iwp-client-4.2.2.zip`
 4. Edit `./bin/install-wp.sh`